LeonLixyz/HybridMemoyPlasticity/README.md

 # Hybrid Memory Plasticity and Advanced Readout Architectures for Continual Scene Detection

 This repository implements novel memory plasticity mechanisms that combine multiplicative and additive plasticities and advanced readout architectures for continual scene detection tasks.
-Our approach achieves state-of-the-art results.
-We also provide a scripts for analyzing the plasticity and hidden layer activities of the network.
+Our approach achieves state-of-the-art results compared to other biological plausible memory models.
+We also provide scripts for analyzing the plasticity and hidden activities of the network.

 ![Network Architecture Overview](./images/Neuro.png)